The Lake District Feature

 This region has long been the biggest producer of hops in Argentina, and with a local population dedicated to agricultural pursuits, it's logical that entrepreurial cervezarís artesanales (artisanal breweries) would become a growing industry.

 Otto Tipp.
-Otto Tipp was a German immigrant who opened the first local brewery in 1890.
+Herr Tipp was a German immigrant who opened the first local brewery in 1890.
 Beers here include the classic triumvirate of blonde, red, and black—plus non-alcoholic malt beer and a fruity wheat beer.
-You can watch beer being brewed and bottled from a bar stool.
-This brewery is four blocks from the tourist office.
+You can watch them being brewed and bottled from a bar stool.
 Islas Malvinas at Roca, El Bolsón, Río Negro, 8430.
 2944/493–700.
+Daily 11 am–midnight.
 Closed Mon.

 Cervezería El Bolsón.
-About 2 km (1 mi) north of town, Cervezería El Bolsón is the brewery that started the Patagonian "cerveza artesanal craze," and even if it's now the least artisanal of the bunch, it has become a local landmark.
+About 2 km (1 mile) north of town, Cervezería El Bolsón is the brewery that started the Patagonian "cerveza artesanal craze," and even if it is now the least artisanal of the bunch, it's still a local landmark.
 Every night from December through March, and Fridays and Saturdays for the rest of the year, the brewery's tasting room turns into a hopping bar and restaurant, where picadas (kind of like tapas), pizzas, sausages with sauerkraut, and a hearty goulash are listed on one side of the menu with suggested beers on the other.
-For instance, black beer is suggested with smoked meats; chocolate beer with dessert.
-There are 14 types of beer for you to taste, and descriptions of their ingredients are provided.
+For instance, black beer is recommended with smoked meats; chocolate beer with dessert.
+There are 14 types of brew for you to taste, and descriptions of their ingredients are provided.
 A large campground is conveniently located by the river in back.
-There is now a second location (tap room and cafe) in town at the corner of San Martin and Juez Fernandez.
-It is called Cervezeria El Bolson Centro.
+There is now a second location (Cervezeria El Bolsón Centro) in town at the corner of San Martin and Juez Fernandez.
 Ruta 258, Km 123.9, El Bolsón, Río Negro, 8430.
 2944/492–595. www.cervezaselbolson.com.
+Tues.–Sun. noon–midnight.

 GREAT AMERICAN VACATION